 By delaying the phase of the H field 90 degrees, the two fields are then in phase and radiation is created.
-My friend George prefers to think of this as power factor correction, where maximum power is radiated when the fields are in phase.
+Some persons prefer to think of this as power factor correction, where maximum power is radiated when the fields are in phase.
 Nature effectively does this at a distance (in the far field) from the Hertz antenna.
 This has been referred to as a happy accident of Nature.
 The independent E and H fields are considered to be reactive fields because they do not radiate power.
-On each half cycle, the fields build up then collapse back on the antenna.
+On each half cycle the fields build up then collapse back on the antenna.
 If the large magnetic field encounters a ferrous object, for example a chain link fence, eddy currents will be induced on the fence creating heat.
-That wasted power prevents some of the H field from returning to the antenna, thus the overall efficiency of the antenna is reduced.
-The E field can also be affected by items in the field.
-An obvious example is my favorite antenna test equipment, a fluorescent tube.
+That wasted power prevents some of the H field from returning to the antenna, thus the overall efficiency of the antenna test equipment, a fluorescent tube.
 Another example is the variation of radiation resistance as a function of height for a horizontal dipole.
-Conversely, when a vertical EH Antenna is raised above ground there is some affect on tuning, but the radiation resistance does not change significantly because of the small E and H fields.
+Conversely, when a EH Antenna is raised above ground there is some affect on tuning only at low heights, but the radiation resistance does not change significantly because of the small E and H fields.

 It is very important to note that the radiation resistance of a EH Antenna is a function of the phasing described above.
 For a Hertz antenna, the current and voltage applied to the antenna are in phase, thus the E and H fields are 90 degrees out of phase.
 When the current is delayed relative to the voltage, to align the E and H fields in time phase, the radiation resistance increases as evidence of being an EH Antenna.
-Tests indicate that a phase shift of about +/- 3 degrees from alignment is equivalent to a change from a VSWR of 1.0:1 to a VSWR of 2:1.
+Tests and calculations indicate a phase shift of about +/-3 degrees from alignment is equivalent to a change from a VSWR of 1.0:1 to a VSWR of 2:1.

 To effect radiation, the ratio between the E and H field must always be 377 ohms.
-Since the smaller is the H field, by increasing the capacity a larger H field can be developed relative to the applied voltage due to a reduction in the impedance of the antenna.
+By increasing the capacity, a larger H field can be developed relative to the applied voltage due to a reduction in the reactance of the antenna.
 For wire antennas, this occurs as the wire length increases.
-Many years ago, an equation that was empirically derived was presented in QST to quantify this relationship. $R_R = 273(LF)^2 \times 10^{-8}$ where L is length in inches and F is frequency in MHz.
+Many years ago an equation that was empirically derived was presented in QST to quantify this relationship. $R_R = 273(LF)^2 \times 10-8$ where L is length in inches and F is frequency in MHz.
 This applies only to a wire antenna used as a conventional Hertz antenna.
 It is interesting to calculate the radiation resistance of a Hertz antenna of a given size, then convert it to an EH Antenna and note the difference.
-One example - for a wire that is 15 inches in length at 14.2 MHz, $R_R = 0.124$ ohms.
+One example - for a wire that is 13 inches in length at 14.2 MHz, $R_R = 0.12$ ohms.
 For an 8 foot mobile whip on 75 meters, $R_R = 0.4$ ohms.

-By the way, it should now be obvious why we named this new concept the EH Antenna.
+It should now be obvious why we named this new concept the EH Antenna.
 Many have said the EH Antenna can not be true because it violates the laws of Physics.
 It is true that it does not obey the same laws as the Hertz antenna, because it is no longer constrained to be a simple resonant wire antenna.
+It was necessary to enhance Maxwell's equations to gain an understanding of the EH Antenna.